jrhillae/AlienCSI_VM_JH/blogpost.md

 ```shell
 zgrep "Vespa velutina" interactions.tsv.gz > vespa_velutina_interactions.tsv
 ```
 Herein, zgrep allows searching within zipped files.
 As such, a file does not not need to be unpacked beforehand.
 In this example, we are lucky as _Vespa velutina_ has no synonyms.
-In case your species of interest has many synonyms, they should all be included in this step.
+In case your species of interest has multiple synonyms, the above code should be adapted to filter interactions.tsv.gz for all synonyms.

 Explore the file vespa_velutina_interactions.tsv by printing the first 10 lines of the dataframe within the terminal:
  ```shell